gocarina/pi/README.md

 pi
 ==

-Simple toolkit for API in Go.
+Simple toolkit for API in Go: http://godoc.org/github.com/gocarina/pi.

 It offers a simple but powerful request router with interceptors to execute code before, after or when an error occurs while handling the request.